angel-472/flowbudget/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- [Svelte Team](https://svelte.dev/) - For the amazing framework
+- [Svelte Team](https://svelte.dev/) – For the amazing framework
-- [Supabase](https://supabase.com/) - For the backend infrastructure
+- [Supabase](https://supabase.com/) – For the backend infrastructure
-- [Tailwind CSS](https://tailwindcss.com/) - For the utility-first styling
+- [Tailwind CSS](https://tailwindcss.com/) – For the utility-first styling
-- [Lucide](https://lucide.dev/) - For the beautiful icons
+- [Lucide](https://lucide.dev/) – For the beautiful icons
+- [GitHub Copilot Pro](https://github.com/features/copilot) – For AI-powered coding assistance and technical writing

 ---